-Enter the weekly average of the actual number of hours participated in the month, including rounded excused absence and holiday hours that are counted as actual participation.
+Enter the weekly average of the actual number of hours of participation in the month, including rounded excused absence and holiday hours that are counted as actual participation.

-22. Satisfactory School Attendance (for head-of-household with no high school diploma or certificate of high school equivalency)
+22. Satisfactory School Attendance (for head-of-household without a high school diploma or certificate of high school equivalency)